MSRA Practice Questions

 It’s essential that you identify what’s required for both the Professional Dilemmas and Clinical Problem Solving papers and allocate enough time to adequately prepare for them.
 As mentioned previously, our MSRA guide provides a comprehensive overview of what’s expected in each section of the MSRA, and is a useful reference point for all your MSRA queries.

-While many may advise dedicating as much time as possible to your preparations, in order to do well in an exam, in fact making the most effective use of your revision time will have a more significant impact than simply allocating more time to it.
-With the added challenge of preparing for the MSRA while working a full-time job, it’s essential that you focus on effective use of practice questions, rather than aimlessly completing as many questions as you can in the time you have available.
+While many may advise dedicating as much time as possible to your preparations to do well in an exam, in fact, making the most effective use of your revision time will have a more significant impact than simply allocating more time to it.
+With the added challenge of preparing for the MSRA while working a full-time job, it’s essential that you focus on the effective use of practice questions, rather than aimlessly completing as many questions as you can in the time you have available.

 This section provides examples of the type of questions you’ll experience in each section of the MSRA.
 You can also find more information about MSRA preparation and practice questions in our ‘MSRA Question Bank’ and ‘MSRA Exam Revision’ blogs.